 The Bible is “God’s breath,” which signifies that while the author put pen to paper, God breathed during the activity.
 God breathed, rather than speaking or dictating.
 We all must understand what it means to meditate on the Holy Scriptures.
 Such harmony has a divine origin and is not man-made[1].

-The whole Bible is a source of relationship for us.
+The whole Bible is a source of relationships for us.
 The phrase Jesus speaks, which is taken directly from God’s words, provides salvation.
-The word of God is not the inspired written word but His spoken message.
+The word of God is not his inspired written word but his spoken message.
+In other words, God spoke the Bible; he did not write it.

-The unity of the Bible is one internal indicator that God breathed it.
-The word that He speaks, which is taken directly from God’s mouth, provides life.
-The words He led men to record are united in a way that makes them distinct from all other books and shows their divine origin and divine inspiration.
+The unity of the Bible is one internal indicator that God breathed into it.
+The word that he speaks, which is taken directly from God’s mouth, provides life.
+The words he led men to record are united in a way that makes them distinct from all other books and shows their divine origin and divine inspiration.

 Prophecy is another internal indicator that the Bible is God’s Word.
-Numerous precise prophecies about the future of particular countries, religious leaders, certain cities, and all of humanity are found in the Bible.
+Numerous precise prophecies about the future of particular countries, religious leaders, certain cities, and all of humanity are found in the Bible, in both the Old Testament and the New Testament.

 There are more outside indications that the Bible is the inspired word of God.
 The Bible’s historicity is the first.
 Because the Bible contains information about historical events, its accuracy must be confirmed, just like that of any other historical text.